-- Potency Testing Required.
-A Retail Marijuana Products Manufacturing Facility shall have potency tests conducted by a Retail Marijuana Testing Facility on every Production Batch of Retail Marijuana Product that it produces prior to transferring or wholesaling any of the Retail Marijuana Product from that Production Batch. - a.
-The Retail Marijuana Products Manufacturing Facility has successfully process validated a Single-Serving Edible Retail Marijuana Product for potency and homogeneity and remained in compliance with the process validation requirements of subparagraphs (E)&(F) of this rule.
-Only Single-Serving Edible Retail Marijuana Products are eligible for process validation regarding potency and homogeneity. - 2.
+- Potency Testing Required for Edible Retail Marijuana Product.
+A Retail Marijuana Products Manufacturing Facility shall have potency tests conducted by a Retail Marijuana Testing Facility on every Production Batch of each type of Edible Retail Marijuana Product that it produces prior to transferring or wholesaling any of the Edible Retail Marijuana Product from that Production Batch, unless the Retail Marijuana Products Manufacturing Facility has successfully completed process validation for potency and homogeneity for the particular type of Edible Retail Marijuana Product. - 2.
 Required Tests.
 Potency tests conducted on Retail Marijuana Product must determine the level of concentration of the required cannabinoids and whether or not THC is homogeneously distributed throughout the product. - 3.
 Partially Infused Retail Marijuana Products.
-If only a portion of a Retail Marijuana Product is infused with Retail Marijuana, then the Retail Marijuana Products Manufacturing Facility must inform the Retail Marijuana Testing Facility of exactly which portions of the Retail Marijuana Product are infused and which portions are not.
+If only a portion of a Retail Marijuana Product is infused with Retail Marijuana, then the Retail Marijuana Products Manufacturing Facility must inform the Retail Marijuana Testing Facility of exactly which portions of the Retail Marijuana Product are infused and which portions are not infused.

-E. Validation of Process - Potency and Homogeneity - Single-Serving Edible Retail Marijuana Product.
+E. Validation of Process - Potency and Homogeneity.